 Financial liabilities consist of two items, trade and other payables for which the contractual maturity dates are within 6 months of the reporting date and loans and borrowings.
 The amounts disclosed in the table are the contractual undiscounted cash flows.
 Balances due within 12 months equal their carrying balances as the impact of discounting is not significant.

-Loans and borrowings at reporting date have contractual maturity (including interest payments where applicable) dates as follows:
+Loans and borrowings at reporting date have contractual maturity dates as follows: